duparq/hwa/README.md

 A ready-made documentation is available [here](http://duparq.free.fr/hwa/index.html).
 Start with the @ref using page.

-To build the documentation from sources, you need to have [Doxygen](http://www.stack.nl/~dimitri/doxygen/) and Gnu Make installed.
-You then just need to run `make` in the HWA base directory and open the `doxygen/html/index.html` page.
+Building the documentation from sources requires [Doxygen](http://www.stack.nl/~dimitri/doxygen/) and Gnu Make.
+Run `make` in the HWA base directory and open the `doxygen/html/index.html` page.

 Status